Eating Disorders: How To Get Help

 Can you have another mental disorder in addition to an eating disorder?

-Eating disorders are often paired with the symptoms or diagnosis of other mental health conditions such as depression, generalized anxiety, social phobia, or OCD.
+Eating disorders are often paired with the symptoms or diagnosis of other mental health conditions such as depression, generalized anxiety, social phobia, or obsessive compulsive disorder (OCD).
 Eighty-three percent of individuals with anorexia or anorexia nervosa have been diagnosed with an anxiety disorder at some point throughout their lives.
 The same is true for 71% of individuals living with bulimia nervosa.
 An anxiety disorder or symptoms of an anxiety disorder often present before developing an eating disorder, and it may be a risk factor for developing one.
-It is more likely that a person with an eating disorder will be diagnosed with or experience depression and other mood disorders like anxiety disorders.
+It is more likely that a person with an eating disorder will be diagnosed with or experience depression and other mood disorders like anxiety disorders, so the presence of those conditions could indicate that a person is at risk of developing an eating disorder, like anorexia nervosa disorder, avoidant restrictive food intake disorder, or others.

 What is an eating disorder recovery?

 Eating disorder recovery looks different from person to person.
 Often, when someone first reaches out for help, they will go to their general physician, a therapist, or a psychiatrist.
 A team of providers is usually necessary for comprehensive eating disorder treatment.
-People may go to an inpatient facility to get care for their eating disorders or intensive outpatient treatment, group therapy, or one-on-one therapy.
+People may go to an inpatient facility to get care for their eating disorders or intensive outpatient treatment, group therapy, or one-on-one cognitive behavioral therapy.
 They may also see a registered dietician who works with eating disorders and can help establish non-disordered eating habits and routines.
+They may also get help from support groups, online resources like the National Eating Disorders Association, and social media support networks.
 Initially, a person’s treatment will often be determined by their physical health.
 For example, a person in a crisis or a critical medical state will require medical stabilization before the long-term, internal therapeutic work can truly begin.
 If you are experiencing health complications resulting from your eating disorder, it is vital to seek help immediately.

 Find support

 If you or your partner is living with an eating disorder, you may find that your relationship is impacted, but with communication and effort to understand your condition, a romantic partner can be an excellent supporter of your recovery from an eating disorder.
+Whether you have bulimia nervosa disorder, avoidant restrictive food intake disorder, or binge eating disorder, your partner may be a good ally.
 If you need someone to talk to while you, your partner, or a loved one works through treatment for an eating disorder, online therapy can help.

 Takeaway

-Living with an eating disorder is difficult, but the good news is that they are treatable and that full recovery from an eating disorder is possible.
+Whether you have a fear of gaining weight, find yourself eating large amounts of food, restricting your food intake, or navigating the other symptoms of eating disorders, living with an eating disorder is difficult, but the good news is that they are treatable and that full recovery from an eating disorder, like avoidant restrictive food intake disorder, ARFID or binge eating disorder is possible.
 Reaching out to a professional online is a brave first step to recovering from an eating disorder.

 For Additional Help & Support With Your ConcernsThis website is owned and operated by BetterHelp, who receives all fees associated with the platform.